Zious11/vegas/betting-signal-generator-implementation-plan.md

-# DK‑First NFL Betting Signal Generator — Implementation Plan
+# DK & FanDuel‑First NFL Betting Signal Generator — Implementation Plan

-This plan turns the method in `nfl-betting-method-draftkings-first-las-vegas.md` into a practical, DK‑first signal system that emits manual bet signals (no auto‑betting).
+This plan turns the method in `nfl-betting-method-draftkings-first-las-vegas.md` into a practical, DK & FanDuel‑first signal system that emits manual bet signals (no auto‑betting).

 ## 1) Objectives and Scope
 - **Primary goal**: Generate actionable signals with price, EV, fractional Kelly sizing, and expiry, so you can place bets manually.